Galați shipyard

-The Galați shipyard (Șantierul Naval Galați (SNG)), formally Damen Shipyards Galați, is a shipyard located on the Danube in Galați, a city located in the Moldavia region of Romania.
-It was founded in 1893 as the G. Fernic et Co Mechanical construcions and iron and bronze foundry (Uzinele de construcții mecanice și turnătorie de fier și bronz G. Fernic et Co).
-In 1897, it was renamed as the G. Fernic et Co Shypyard (Șantierul naval G. Fernic et Co).
+The Galați shipyard (Șantierul Naval Galați (SNG)), formally Damen Shipyards Galați, is a shipyard located on the maritime sector of the Danube in Galați, a city located in the Moldavia region of Romania.
+It was founded in 1893 as the G. Fernic et Co Mechanical constructions and iron and bronze foundry (Uzinele de construcții mecanice și turnătorie de fier și bronz G. Fernic et Co).
+In 1897, it was renamed as the G. Fernic et Co Shipyard (Șantierul naval G. Fernic et Co).

 History

 Origins to 1893

 The earliest mention of a shipyard in Galați comes from a firman issued to Alexandru Lăpușneanu in the late 16th century, regarding the arming of some caïques constructed there.
 In the following period, many shipyards were established around the port of Galați.
 During the first half of the 18th century, one shipyard developed extensively.
 It incorporated a launch slipway, a rigging shop, material stores, a sawmill, and a log warehouse.
 In 1761, the Ragusan traveler Roger Joseph Boscovich, described the shipyard as an "arsenal" where ships were being built for the Turks.
 Due to Moldavia being a vassal state, most war vessel production was on behalf of the Ottoman Navy through the 1820s.
 By 1773, many ships including frigates, caravels, various commercial ships, as well as ships of the line with up to 60 cannons were constructed there.
 Austrian Captain Georg Lauterer reported in 1783 that annually the shipyard was building 10 to 12 ships with 2 to 3 masts and was repairing many more.
 Many of these ships were built for the Ottoman Empire, but the construction cost was covered by the Danubian Principalities.
-One such order came in 1794, when 10 warships were to built at Galați and payed for by Wallachia and Moldavia.
+One such order came in 1794, when 10 warships were to be built at Galați and paid for by Wallachia and Moldavia.

 The wood, of high quality, came from forests upstream and was brought by raft.
 In 1817, a brig was built for Voivode Scarlat Callimachi.
 However, it was not until the late 1830s, following the establishment of a free port at Galați, that the bulk of its ships started being used domestically: seven vessels were built there in 1839, followed by ten in 1840.
 Due to the fewer and fewer orders for wooden ships, the shipyard ceased its activity by late 1860.
 Following the unification of Moldavia and Wallachia, the Headquarters and the Fleet Workshop of the Romanian Navy were moved to Galați.
-In 1879, the workshop became the Fleet Arsenal.
+In 1879, the workshop became the Navy Arsenal.